106820026/Khah-Kin-Leh/Readme.md

 1. Fix New bug tab Resource IDs default 0px height issue
 2. Add light background selection for xloc color code translation
 3. Fix New bug tab WZ level error(typo)
+4. If user already up to date, reopen the update notice
 # 2024-11-21
 1. Add Location and Resource IDs textarea in New Bug tab
 2. Set all textarea max-height to 250 px